-If your employer is delaying, then send them an email reminding them of their duty under the ACAS code.
+If your employer is late in replying, then write to them – by email or letter – and draw their attention to their obligations under the ACAS code.

 Who attends a grievance meeting?

 Your employer should mention in their written invitation that you can take a companion, who may be a colleague or a union representative, to this grievance hearing and we recommend that you take up that opportunity.

 Your companion can take notes (see below), speak to you, and speak on your behalf if you want them to, although they are not permitted to answer questions that are specifically directed at you as the person who’s raised the grievance.

 From your employer’s side, the event will probably be attended by a senior manager who has been assigned to investigate your grievance, an HR person, and possibly another person to take grievance meeting notes if the HR person doesn’t.

 A grievance hearing is not intended to be an adversarial event, which is why lawyers are not in attendance.

 It is an opportunity for you to talk through your grievance, raising all your concerns.
 Your employer is likely to have some questions for you to help them understand what your complaint is.
 You might also have some questions for them about their treatment of you.